erjosito/azure-wan-lab/README.md

 ## Setup the scenario

+**Important**: support for ARM/CLI/Powershell is limited.
+As quoted in the Virtual WAN FAQ, *Virtual WAN is primarily a REST or Portal driven service*.

 This template will generate the following resources:

 * A Vnet with an NVA to simulate your onprem device (you can choose between different NVA types, Linux and Cisco CSR 1000v supported at this time)
 * A Virtual WAN resource, with a Virtual Hub and a VPN Site, preconfigured with BGP and the public/private IP addresses of the NVA described in the previous bullet